xiix0/scam/README.md

-Life is to you a dashing and bold adventure.
+Hope that the day after you die is a nice day.